typemill/typemill/content/3_for-theme-developers/06-theme-variables/25-navigation.md

 The variable `{{ navigation }}` represents the structure of the whole content folder and can be used to create a navigation.

-The `{{ navigation }}` variable is a multidimensional array of item objects.
-So you have access to nearly all informations, that an item object provides.
+The `{{ navigation }}` variable is a multi dimensional array of item objects.
+With that array you have access to nearly all informations, that an item object provides.
 Only the following informations for the paging is not part of the item objects within the navigation variable:

 - thisChapter
 - nextItem